-Two years full time and three years part time where work based learning is integrated into both streams by discrete block release and day release modes.
-The programme has a common first year with the Foundation degrees in Civil Engineering Surveying and Construction Management.
-The programme has been designed using the criteria from the QAA Benchmarks and is in line with the University programme design policy on Foundation degrees.
+Two year full time and 3 year part time.
+The programme has a common first year with the Foundation degrees in Civil Engineering and Construction Management.

 Learning environment

 The programme benefits from access to purpose built labs, up-to-date drawing office and information technology facilities and modern surveying equipment.
 Teaching is delivered through formal lectures, tutorials, workshops, practical classes and laboratory sessions.
 Most lectures are supported by programme notes which allow students to concentrate on lectures and complete some independent studies of their own.
 Group work is also encouraged in many modules.